 Common types of boundary dispute

-Some of the more common causes of these type of disputes include:
+Some of the more common causes of these type of land disputes include:

 • A neighbour moving his or her boundary marker — This might be a fence being erected in a different place to the one it replaced, a bush or hedge being planted on what you believe is your land or any other movement of something marking the boundary.
 If the boundary is clearly marked on the Land Registry papers and a neighbour has moved the boundary to increase the area of their land, you may have a strong legal case against them.